goderich/dissertation/dissertation.md

 \begin{table}[hbt!]
 \centering
-\caption{AV and PV forms of the verb 'to drink' in Atayal dialects}
+\caption{AV and PV forms of the verb `to drink' in Atayal dialects}
 \label{tbl:drink-av-pv}
 \begin{tabular}{ l l l } \toprule
 Dialect   & `to drink (AV)' & `to drink (PV)' \\ \midrule \addlinespace